effector/next/README.md

 You're all set.
 Just use effector's units anywhere in components code via `useUnit` from `effector-react`.

+Also see the [`nextjs-effector`](https://github.com/risen228/nextjs-effector) package (_yeah, naming of the Next.js-related packages is kind of compicated_), which provides better DX to Pages Router usage and is built on top of the `@effector/next`.

 ### Dev-Tools integration

 Most of `effector` dev-tools options require direct access to the `scope` of the app.